jimmo/micropython/docs/library/uasyncio.rst

 .. function:: open_connection(host, port)

     Open a TCP connection to the given *host* and *port*.
-The *host* address will be resolved using `socket.getaddrinfo`, which is currently a blocking call.
+The *host* address will be resolved using :func:`socket.getaddrinfo`, which is currently a blocking call.

     Returns a pair of streams: a reader and a writer stream.
-    Will raise a socket-specific ``OSError`` if the host could not be resolved or if the connection could not be made.
+    Will raise a socket-specific :exc:`OSError` if the host could not be resolved or if the connection could not be made.

     This is a coroutine.